rm3web/rm3/docs/admin.md

 **This section will improve as rm3 approaches 1.0**

+The sorts of things you should be monitoring are:
+ * PostgreSQL database
+ * Redis cache
+ * rm3 service
+    * Each process should respond to HTTP requests within a certain time-frame, with the correct response code.
+You probably want to look for a known string pattern towards the end of the page, say something in your scheme's footer, to ensure the page is being rendered.
+    * Memory usage and CPU usage within known bounds
+ * rm3 workflow
+ * Front-end cache / reverse proxy
-Obviously, you want an HTTP check.
-You want to look for a string pattern towards the end of the page, say something in your scheme's footer, to ensure the page is being rendered.
+    * The front-end cache should respond to HTTP requests within a certain time-frame, with the correct response code.
+You probably want to look for a known string pattern towards the end of the page, say something in your scheme's footer, to ensure the page is being rendered.

 Diagnostics
 -----------